NSO Handbook

 Academic Support Center tutoring locations in Briscoe, Forest, and Teter provide workshops, study groups, and other academic support services.
 Visit academicsupport.indiana.edu for more information.

 Student Academic Center resources help you develop learning strategies, perspectives, and behaviors for academic success.
-Services range from courses, including EDUC-X159 created just for first-year students, to one-on-one academic coaching.
+Services range from courses you can take for credit toward any degree—including those created just for first-year students—to free one-on-one academic coaching.
 Learn more at sac.indiana.edu.

 Tutors are available in virtually every academic program.
 Visit tutoring.indiana.edu to get started.